pytorch/xla/TROUBLESHOOTING.md

 PyTorch/XLA behaves semantically like regular PyTorch and XLA tensors share the full tensor interface with CPU & GPU tensors.
 However, constraints in XLA/hardware and the lazy evaluation model suggest certain patterns might result in bad performance.

-If you see your model suffers bad performance,
+If your model training shows bad performance, keep in mind the following caveats:

 1.  **XLA/TPU yield degraded performance with too many recompilations.**